Who are SDRs (Sales Development Representatives)? What do they do? How do they contribute to sales? What skills should they have?

 BDR roles generally demand some degree of creativity.
 For instance, they constantly brainstorm new ideas to find leads.
 Leads can come from many sources, such as search engine research, networking, making cold calls, social media, and anything the rep can think of.

-The roles of SDRs and BDRs largely depend on how departments are structured and often vary across businesses.
+In short, the roles of SDRs and BDRs largely depend on how departments are structured and often vary across businesses.

 As your business grows, you’ll have more lead influx.
 Amidst this, you’d want to first pursue the leads that can bring the most profits.